System Design Space

 Level 4: Resilience

-Regular drills, compromise simulations, fast containment and rollback without manual chaos.
+Regular drills, compromise simulations, fast containment, and rollback without manual chaos.

-Rollout roadmap
+Rollout plan

 1